thexproject/x/README.md

 ### Testing

 Unit tests are run using [Jest](https://jestjs.io/).
-Make sure to update the appropriate file in `test` when adding new functionality to X. `dom.js` contains tests for the main X DOM manipulation library, `ajax.js` contains tests for xJax, and `templating.js` contains tests for xAct.
+Make sure to update the appropriate file in `test` when adding new functionality to X. `dom.js` contains tests for the main x DOM manipulation library, `ajax.js` contains tests for xJax, and `templating.js` contains tests for xAct.

 Run the tests like this:
 ```